ChungmanPARK12/DataStructure-and-Algorithm/README.md

 # Overview

 <h2>Purpose</h2>
-The purpose of this project is to gain a strong understanding of various data structures and algorithms, learn how to implement and handle different methods and systems in C#, and test them using NUnit to ensure their correctness and efficiency.
+The purpose of this project is to gain a strong understanding of various data structures and algorithms, learn how to implement and handle different methods and systems in C# , and test them using NUnit to ensure their correctness and efficiency.

 <h2>Features</h2>

-- **Bubble Sort**
 - **Binary Search**
 - **Sequential Search**
+- **Bubble Sort**
 - **Linked List**
-- **Binary Tree**
+- **Binary Search Tree**
 - **NUnit Testing**

 <h2>Debugging Process</h2>